Smog: Formation and reactions

+Photochemical smog forms through a series of sunlight-driven reactions: nitrogen dioxide (NO₂) absorbs solar radiation and splits into nitric oxide (NO) and a free oxygen atom, which then combines with molecular oxygen (O₂) to form ozone (O₃).
+Volatile organic compounds (VOCs) participate by reacting with NO, preventing the removal of ozone and allowing its concentration to build up alongside other secondary oxidants such as peroxyacetyl nitrates (PANs).

+In addition to ozone, photochemical smog contains other harmful secondary pollutants.
+Peroxyacetyl nitrates (PANs) are potent eye and respiratory irritants formed when VOC oxidation leads to peroxy radicals that react with NO₂.
+Aldehydes such as formaldehyde also arise during VOC oxidation, contributing to irritation and odors associated with smog episodes.

 During the morning rush hour, a high concentration of nitric oxide and hydrocarbons are emitted to the atmosphere, mostly via on-road traffic but also from industrial sources.
 Some hydrocarbons are rapidly oxidized by OH· and form peroxy radicals, which convert nitric oxide (NO) to nitrogen dioxide (NO_{2}).

 Nitrogen dioxide (NO_{2}) and nitric oxide (NO) further react with ozone (O_{3}) in a series of chemical reactions:

 This series of equations is referred to as the photostationary state (PSS).
 However, because of the presence of Reaction 2 and 3, NO_{x} and ozone are not in a perfectly steady state.
 By replacing Reaction 6 with Reaction 2 and Reaction 3, the O_{3} molecule is no longer destroyed.
 Therefore, the concentration of ozone keeps increasing throughout the day.
 This mechanism can escalate the formation of ozone in smog.
 Other reactions such as the photooxidation of formaldehyde (HCHO), a common secondary pollutant, can also contribute to the increased concentration of ozone and NO_{2}.
 Photochemical smog is more prevalent during summer days since incident solar radiation fluxes are high, which favors the formation of ozone (reactions 4 and 5).
 The presence of a temperature inversion layer is another important factor.
 That is because it prevents the vertical convective mixing of the air and thus allows the pollutants, including ozone, to accumulate near the ground level, which again favors the formation of photochemical smog.

 There are certain reactions that can limit the formation of O_{3} in smog.
 The main limiting reaction in polluted areas is:

 This reaction removes NO_{2} which limits the amount of O_{3} that can be produced from its photolysis (reaction 4).
 HNO_{3}, nitric acid, is a sticky compound that can easily be removed onto surfaces (dry deposition) or dissolved in water and be rained out (wet deposition).
 Both ways are common in the atmosphere and can efficiently remove radicals and nitrogen dioxide.

-The presence of smog in California is shown near the Golden Gate Bridge.
+Photochemical smog in California near the Golden Gate Bridge in December 2003.
 The brown coloration is due to the NO_{2} formed from photochemical smog reactions.